Faculty - Westbrook Dance Academy

 (Hip Hop, Acro)

-Carissa Kee-Conyers has been dancing since the age of 3, and has been an instructor and choreographer for 27 years.
+Carissa Kee-Conyers has been dancing since the age of 3, and has been an instructor and choreographer for over 25 years.
 She received her training at Dee-Dee’s Dance Center (New Haven CT.), New Haven Ballet (New Haven, CT), Wesleyan University (Middletown, CT), Alvin Ailey and Broadway Dance Center (New York, NY.).
 She has trained in ballet, pointé, jazz, hip-hop, african, contemporary, acro, and lyrical.
 During her time as a professional dancer she traveled and performed with many artists in music videos, plays, live shows. and concerts.

 Carissa has been Head of the Dance Program at New Haven Academy High School (New Haven CT.) since 2015.
 She is also an award winning choreographer and Hip Hop Director.
 She is the Co-Founder and Master Choreographer of the Bethel A.M.E Church Visions of Praise for over 25 years, and the Co-Founder of Trinity of Gods Anointing praise dance ministry.
 Carissa is also a member of MegaHurtz Entertainment Hip Hop Company since 2013, and Assistant Director of MegaBytez Co.
 She also volunteers as a virtual dance instructor for the Special Olympics of Connecticut and is Co-Owner of the dance brand CaRizMa Body Alliance LLC.